vinicius77/mern_shopping_fundamentals/README.md

 ### DAY 12 - (REACT REGISTRATION)
 * Added in the authReducer file the token to LOGIN_SUCCESS and REGISTER_SUCCESS cases.
 * Create a model and action to register a new user
+* Implemented messages for the different kinds of errors in the register feature
+* Registering a new user: Should hit the end point, get added to the MongoDB, get the token back, add it to state and login.
+* Successful tested checking for an already existing user and to create a new one on MongoDB/Atlas